coachshea/knitLatex/cran-comments.md

 As per initial feeback:

   - put software packages in single quotes in the DESCRIPTION file
-  - changed instances of lates to LaTeX
+  - changed instances of latex to LaTeX

 ## Test Environment

-local debian Jessie, R 3.2.0
+local debian Stretch (9), R 3.6.3

 devtools::build_win()